devyn/Ear/README.md

 patterns. for example, `(succ zero) * (succ zero)` involves 3 patterns (`_ * _`, `succ _` and `zero`), where an equivalent form of it, `succ zero`, only involves 2 patterns (`succ _` and `zero`).

+So, back to the first entry.

+    [e] succ zero
+     =  succ zero

+The form of `succ zero` with the least number of patterns is `succ zero`.
+That is, Ear has found that `succ zero` already contains the least number of patterns possible (at least, thus far).

+    [e] (succ (succ zero)) * (succ (succ zero))
+     =  succ (succ (succ (succ zero)))

+This is the same thing discussed above.
+What we entered contains 7 entities in 3 patterns, and the result Ear found has 5 entities in 2 patterns.
+In the `elimination` strategy, it is the number of patterns that count; that's how it found the answer.